 For law firms & in-house counsel

 Files never leave your browser.
 No uploads.
 No retention.
-No discovery exposure.
+No vendor-side copy to subpoena.

 The rule you're trying not to violate.